-The framework of intellectual capital theory is useful to our understanding of the need for social sector governance teams to consider all organizational assets, not just financial assets, when assessing the resources available for achieving missions (Kong 2003; Kong 2007).
+The framework of intellectual capital theory is potentially useful to our understanding of the need for social sector governance teams to consider all organizational assets, not just financial assets, when assessing the resources available for achieving missions (Kong 2003; Kong 2007).
 Intellectual capital is the identification and management of the human, network, and structural assets of a firm (Bontis, 2001).
 The accepted definition of the theory incorporates the intellectual property assets into the structural assets of the organization (Bontis, 2001).
 If we accept that there are more assets in social sector organizations than just the financial assets, we can see that part of the governance role of the directors would include the active oversight and management of these assets, too.
 Directors should be as aware of intellectual property assets and how they are deployed to achieve the mission, generate revenues, recruit and retain staff, etc., as they are about the current financial health and future financial prospects of the organization.
 Indeed, we see some evidence of this governance behavior in the survey responses.
-Let us examine a fictional, but practical and realistic, example.